 Eating and Drinking Guidelines After a Filling

-FAQs About the Duration of a Filling Procedure
+FAQs About The Duration of a Filling Procedure

 Yes, most dental fillings can be done in one visit.
 Dentists typically plan the procedure to complete the filling in a single appointment.
-However, in cases of extensive decay or complex situations, additional visits may be necessary for thorough treatment.

 Yes, a larger cavity does take longer to fill.
 The time required increases due to the more extensive cleaning and filling processes involved.
 The dentist must ensure that all decayed tooth structure is removed, which adds to the overall duration of the procedure.